manelcomiche/PaperGPTAgent/Working - Research/English/Artificial Intelligence on Education/total.md

 AI's influence on educational policies is multifaceted, impacting areas such as ethics, curriculum design, assessment, and resource allocation.
 Policymakers play a crucial role in shaping the responsible and equitable integration of AI in education.
 By considering ethical considerations, promoting AI literacy, supporting professional development, ensuring fair assessments, and fostering equitable access, policymakers can harness the potential of AI to enhance education and prepare students for the future.

-## Experiment on AI's Effectiveness in Education - manual divisor

 # Experiment on AI's Effectiveness in Education